-Nordisk Film & TV Fond’s production funding may be applied for by Nordic production companies who are delegate producers of the project and meets the conditions on our Guidelines point 2.1.
+Production Funding Nordisk Film & TV Fond’s production funding may be applied for by production companies who are majority/delegate producers of the project and meets the conditions on our Guidelines point 2.1.
 The film/TV-series/documentary must be:

-- Suited for cinema exhibition, TV distribution or for other type of distribution
+Suited for cinema exhibition, TV distribution or for other type of distribution

-- Considered to have a significant audience potential primarily in the Nordic countries, and secondarily in the global market
+Considered to have a significant audience potential primarily in the Nordic countries, and secondarily in the global market

 The following must be confirmed:

-- National base funding
+National base funding

-- Significant financing from at least one of the Fund´s Partners
+Significant financing from at least one of the Fund´s Partners

-- Distribution in a minimum of two Nordic countries
+Distribution in a minimum of two Nordic countries

 The application must be:

-- Submitted before production start
+Submitted before production start

-- Submitted via our online application system
+Submitted via our online application system

-- In English or a Scandinavian language (including all attachments)
+In English or a Scandinavian language (including all attachments)

-Nordisk Film & TV Fond does not contribute to the funding of a project that has been pre-sold for distribution in one or several Nordic countries to a TV company that is not one of the TV Partners of the Fund, except if the project has also been co-financed by one of the TV Partners of the Fund share distribution rights.
+The Fund does not contribute to the funding of a project that has been pre-sold for distribution in one or more Nordic countries to a TV company that is not one of the Other Financing Partners of the Fund.
+Exceptions can be made for projects where the TV company and Other Financing Partner(s) of the Fund share distribution rights.
 The rights must then be shared in all the Nordic countries where the TV company has pre-bought distribution rights.
 By “TV Company” is meant providers of linear TV, SVOD, VOD etc.

 Distribution (single film/slate) and Dubbing support Nordic distributors of non-national Nordic films can apply for VOD or cinema distribution support for a single film, or slate funding for up to three films.
 In combination with slate-support it is possible to apply for extra funding to hire a marketing person to work with the release of the specific films.
 Nordic production companies, or the Nordic distributor in the country where the film will be released, can apply for dubbing support for cinema, VOD or TV release.
 To obtain support, the individual films must have been well received at home or have a significant audience potential within their target group, in one or more Nordic countries.

-Organizers of initiatives such as workshops, seminars or festival programs that may strengthen the competence of the joint professional Nordic film and TV community may apply for support.
+Film Cultural Initiatives Organizers of initiatives such as workshops, seminars or festival programs that may strengthen the competence of the joint professional Nordic film and TV community may apply for support.

-The Fund can initiate strategic development support to cross-national and preferably cross-platform initiatives.
+Strategic Development Support The Fund can initiate strategic development support to cross-national and preferably cross-platform initiatives.
 The Fund will announce on our website when such initiative are initiated.
 Nordic Genre Boost is an example of this.

 Guidelines and how to apply